 Penny said, “Well, she makes me uncomfortable.”

 Penny went away feeling really upset, though she did not show her mother.
 She thought, “Mom does not care about what happened to me!
 I’ve felt so awful for so long and she doesn’t even care!”
 What do you think?
 Does Penny’s Mom care about her?
 [Wait for response] What else could Penny have done?
-[Wait for suggestions] Did she tell her mom the whole story?
-Can her mom read her mind?
+[Wait for suggestions and coach answers.]
+Did she tell her Mom the whole story?
+Can her Mom read her mind?